SaswataH/Motion-Processing-Unit/README.md

 ## Present Problems

-1. Calibrating the 6-axis Accelerometer and Gyroscope values.
+1. Reviewing Gyroscope values.
 (12/5/2025)

 ## Further Implementation

+1. Calibrating the 6-axis Accelerometer and Gyroscope values.
-1. Using the Accelerometer and Gyroscope values to measure the angles in which the sensor is oriented.
+2. Using the Accelerometer and Gyroscope values to measure the angles in which the sensor is oriented.
-2. Implementing suitable filter algorithms to stabilise short-term Gyroscope values and Long-term Accelerometer values.
+3. Implementing suitable filter algorithms to stabilise short-term Gyroscope values and Long-term Accelerometer values.